luismdg/HackMty/README.md

 ## 5. Notes
 If npm run dev shows port conflicts, make sure no previous backend or frontend instances are running.

-The backend’s /predict endpoint currently returns mock data — replace it with your ML logic in backend/app/routes/predictions.py.

 Enable CORS in backend/app/main.py so the frontend can communicate with the API: